drawidsw/school-district-analysis/README.md

 | (630, 645] | 4 |
 | (645, 675] | 3 |

-Similarly, for the **number of students** atttibute, the following buckets are chosen:
+Similarly, for the **number of students** atttibute, the following buckets are chosen (it is to be noted that the school distribution is not fair in this bucketing strategy):

 | Number of students (range) | Number of Schools |
 | -------------------------- |-------------------|